racket/racket-lang-org/blog/_src/posts/2019-11-15-completing-racket-s-relicensing-effort.md

 We've completed the re-licensing for all code that we planned to cover.
-However, some translations (part of the ["string-constants-lib" package](https://github.com/racket/string-constants/blob/master/LICENSE)) have authors that are unknown or have not been responded to us.
+However, some translations (part of the ["string-constants-lib" package](https://github.com/racket/string-constants/blob/master/LICENSE)) have authors that are unknown or have not responded to us.
 This does not affect the licensing of any programs using Racket unless they depend on or derive from those translations directly.